tshuenhau/pycnomobile/README.md

 ### Android:
 <https://docs.flutter.dev/deployment/android#build-an-app-bundle>

-Mainly need to follow the guide "Signing the app" & "Building the app for release" & "Publishing to the Google Play Store" &
+Mainly need to follow the guide "Signing the app" & "Building the app for release" & "Publishing to the Google Play Store" & "Updating the app’s version number"

 # View